Crassula ovata 'Crosby's Compact'

 Dwarf Jade Plant

-Crassula ovata 'Crosby's Compact' is a slow-growing much-branched succulent shrub with thick stems that bear green leaves with red margins.
-It grows up to 3 feet (90 cm) tall.
+Crassula ovata 'Crosby's Compact' is a much-branched succulent shrub with thick stems that bear attractive green leaves with red margins.
+It slowly grows up to 3 feet (90 cm) tall.
 Leaves are obovate and up to 1 inch (2.5 cm) long.
-New leaves can be suffused entirely with red tones.
-Flowers are white, star-like, and appear in clusters at the tips of the foliage in late fall through winter.
+The new leaves can be suffused entirely with red tones.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).